firatkiral/statesio/README.md

-# StateMesh - A State Manager for JavaScript
+# StateMesh - Lightweight State Manager

 This library provides powerful and lightweight state machine with support for lazy evaluation, immediate evaluation, nested states and value caching.
 Any change on the states propagates to the app so app can react to the change at time of the change or wait until the end of the app loop.